ohirose/bcpd/README.md

   - 2nd argument: The number of points to be extracted by the downsampling.
   - 3rd argument: The voxel size or ball radius required for downsampling.

-Input point sets can be downsampled by i) voxel-grid resampling with voxel width r, ii) ball resampling with the radius r, and iii) random resampling with equivalent sampling probabilities.
+Input point sets can be downsampled by the following algorithms:
+1. voxel-grid resampling with voxel width r,
+2. ball resampling with the radius r, and
+3. random resampling with equivalent sampling probabilities.

 The parameter r can be specified as the 3rd argument of `-D`.
-If r is specified as 0, sampling scheme iii) is selected.
-The numbers of points to be downsampled for target and source point sets can be different; specify the `-D` option twice, e.g., `-D'X,6000,0.08' -D'Y,5000,0.05'`.
+If r is specified as 0, sampling scheme (3) is selected.
+The numbers of points in downsampled target and source point sets can be different; specify the `-D` option twice, e.g., `-D'X,6000,0.08' -D'Y,5000,0.05'`.
 For more information, see [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9290402) and [appendix](https://ieeexplore.ieee.org/ielx7/34/4359286/9290402/supp1-3043769.pdf?tp=&arnumber=9290402).